Optimistic Online Non-stochastic Control via FTRL: Related Work

 \section{Related Work}

 The NSC problem was initiated in the seminal work of \cite{pmlr-v97-agarwal19c}, which introduced the first controller with sub-linear policy regret for dynamical systems, generalizing the classical control problem to adversarial convex costs functions and adversarial disturbances.
-These results were further refined for \emph{strongly} convex functions \cite{simchowitz2020making,Agarwal-log,foster20b-log2}; and systems where the actions are subject to fixed or adversarially-changing constraints \cite{Li_Das_Li_2021, liu2023nsc-const}.
+These results were further refined for \emph{strongly} convex functions \cite{simchowitz2020making,Agarwal-log,foster20b-log2}; and systems with fixed or adversarially-changing constraints on the actions \cite{Li_Das_Li_2021, liu2023nsc-const}.
 Follow-up works also looked at the NSC problem under more general assumptions on the system matrices, including unknown $(A,B)$ \cite{hazan20a-us}, systems with bandit feedback \cite{GHH}, and time-varying systems \cite{gradu23a-ltv}.
-Expectedly, the regret bounds deteriorate in these cases, e.g., becoming $\mathcal{O}(T^{\nicefrac{2}{3}})$ for unknown systems and $\mathcal O(T^{\nicefrac{3}{4}})$ for systems with bandit feedback.
+Expectedly, the regret bounds worsen in these scenarios, such as increasing to $\mathcal{O}(T^{\nicefrac{2}{3}})$ for unknown systems and $\mathcal{O}(T^{\nicefrac{3}{4}})$ for systems with bandit feedback.
 Efficiency is also investigated in \cite{10384153} with projection-free methods.
-Going beyond the typical bounds in terms of $T$, \cite{mhaisen2023adaptive} introduced an adaptive FTRL based controller whose bound is proportional to the witnessed costs and perturbations: $\mathcal{O}((\sumT g_t^{2})^{\nicefrac{1}{2}})$ instead of $\mathcal{O}(T^{\nicefrac{1}{2}})$, where $g_t$ depends on the witnessed costs and perturbations.
+Going beyond the typical bounds in terms of $T$, \cite{mhaisen2023adaptive} introduced an adaptive FTRL based controller whose bound is proportional to the witnessed costs and perturbations: $\mathcal{O}((\sumT g_t^{2})^{\nicefrac{1}{2}})$ instead of $\mathcal{O}({\sqrt{T}})$, where $g_t$ depends on the witnessed costs and perturbations.
 These works do not consider the existence of an untrusted prediction oracle, as the model adopted here.

 The NSC framework was also investigated using other metrics such as dynamic regret \cite{zhao2022non}, adaptive regret \cite{zhang2022adversarial}, and competitive ratio \cite{shi2020online, goel2022competitive}.
 For dynamic and adaptive regret, methods with static regret guarantees, as discussed here, are used as building blocks for ``meta" algorithms with static/adaptive guarantees \cite{gradu23a-ltv, simchowitz20a-part-state}.
 For competitive ratio, it was demonstrated in \cite{goel2023best} that a regret guarantee against the optimal DAC policy automatically implies a competitive ratio with an additive sub-linear term.
 Hence, the presented algorithm is still highly relevant even for other metrics.